 This breakage can vary from minor cracks to severe breaks that may require surgical intervention.
 Fractures can affect many areas of the body, such as the hip, ankle, foot, wrist and shoulder.

-It is recommended to consult an orthopaedic surgeon if you experience one or more of the following symptoms:
+It is recommended to consult an fracture specialist if you experience one or more of the following symptoms:

 Severe pain: Persistent, intense, and sudden pain at the injury site may indicate a significant fracture that requires medical attention.